 I am experiencing financial hardship.
 What are my options?

-The Graduate School has established a Graduate School COVID-19 E-GAP Fund for graduate students with high demonstrated financial need to assist with emergent expenses due to this crisis.
+The Graduate School may be able to provide E-GAP Funding for graduate students with high demonstrated financial need to assist with emergent expenses.
 The application can be found in UFunds, listed under “Graduate School E-Gap Funds.”
 As always, we will give these requests the fullest consideration that our available resources will permit.

 Students may also apply for an emergency short-term loan of $500.
 Short Term Loans are available to graduate students who are currently enrolled at Brown, do not owe an outstanding short term loan, and are requesting funds to cover an emergency.
 These funds are not intended to cover tuition, fees, room, board, or other expenses that are charged to the student account.

 Eligible students may complete the Short Term Loan Request Form and set up an eRefund Profile at payment.brown.edu in order to receive the funds electronically.
 Students must repay all approved Short Term Loans directly to the Brown University Cashier Office before the end of the current semester.